What is a Corneal Transplant?

 The patient can get better vision, a better cosmetic effect, and even relief from pain with corneal transplantation.
 However, it is best to ask your corneal surgeon in London, UK, about the why the surgery is required and what type.

-During the corneal transplant surgery, you can expect the surgeon to anesthetise your eye either by local or general anesthesia.
-The surgery can be performed with or without insertion of stitches, and is becoming more minimally invasive.
-This whole process of corneal transplant surgery may seem a hassle, but with an ideal specialist clinic in London and experienced surgeon by your side, the process is less daunting than anticipated.
+During the corneal transplant surgery, you can expect the surgeon to anesthetise your eye with local anaesthesia.
+Sedation or general anaesthesia may be used.
+The surgery can be performed with or without insertion of stitches, and is becoming less invasive.
+This whole process of corneal transplant surgery may seem a hassle, but with a highly specialist clinic in London and experienced surgeon by your side, the process can be much less daunting than you think.

 There are various conditions affecting different layers of the cornea which may necessitate cornea transplant surgery.
 For example, cornea transplantation may be required for any degenerative conditions like Fuchs dystrophy and ICE (Iridocorneal Endothelial Dystrophy).
-You may also need to look for a clinic in London, UK, for corneal transplant surgery if you have structural conditions like Keratoconus or extremely thin and scarred corneas.
+You may also need to look for a clinic in London, UK, for corneal transplant surgery if you have structural conditions like cornea scars after eye injury or cornea infections.

 Some patients are also advised for corneal transplant surgery following inflammatory conditions like ulcerative keratitis.
 Furthermore, traumatic conditions like accident-induced scars and severe chemical and thermal burns may also require corneal transplant surgery.
 The surgeon may also advise you for cornea transplantation following unsuccessful refractive surgery.